LexiFi/gen_js_api/TYPES.md

   kind of type declaration above (abstract subtypes of `Ojs.t`) are a special kind of such declaration, since `abstract` is always dropped and `Ojs.t` is JS-able.
+  Note that type variables are not supported with type abbreviation, they have to be implemented manually.
+See the [low-level binding to Javascript section](LOW_LEVEL_BINDING.md) for an example.

 - Record declaration: